alexfbasa/CertifiedK8sAdministrator-CKA/Readme.md

 - Badge awarded shortly after certification.
 - For inquiries, email certificationsupport@cncf.io.

+## How to Set Up Your Local Lab

+Choose between setting up a local lab using Minikube or provisioning a Kubernetes cluster in a Linux host (Master, Workers) with Vagrant.
+Follow the instructions in [Provisioning_K8s_Lab.md](Provisioning_K8s_Vagrant) for a VM-based lab or [Provisioning_Minikube.md](Provisioning_Minikube.md) for a Minikube-based lab.

 ## Final Advice

-Before focusing solely on certification preparation, ensure a deep understanding of Kubernetes cluster architecture and ecosystem.
+Before focusing solely on certification preparation, ensure a deep understanding of Kubernetes cluster architecture and the ecosystem.
 This foundational knowledge will strengthen your grasp of exam-related content.
 Good luck on your CKA journey!